 The cover for your e-book will be a front cover on its own, and possibly a back cover too.
 Your publishing platform of choice will have a specification for the optimum pixel dimensions of your cover image(s).
 Go for the largest image(s) you can, but don’t exceed the maximum size allowed.

 The colour model for e-books is RGB, which has a greater range than print’s CMYK model.
 It is wise, therefore, to create your cover image from CMYK print artwork if you have a printed version.
 This is so your printed cover and e-book cover will be the best match they can be to each other.
 Your e-book’s cover will probably look less vibrant in print, if you do it the other way around.

 Your e-book text content

 For most e-books, the text content needs to flow like a web page (or set of web pages if you want chapter breaks).
 Any consideration of fixed layout, or page numbering, is immaterial for reflowable e-books.
 Remember, the way you specify the elements of your text won’t necessarily be the way the reader views it.
 On e-readers, things like text size, and fonts, can be changed at the whim of the user.
 Simplicity and adaptability are therefore the watchwords here.

 There are optimum sizes for things like illustrations and photographs.
-These should be placed simply in the flow of the text – information on this is freely available on many websites.
+For reflowable e-books, these should be placed simply in the flow of the text—information on this is freely available on many websites.

 Assemble your text in the manner of a simple, single-column web page with a very simple style sheet.
 You can then convert your completed text file into the relevant e-book file format, such as epub.
 There are many utilities available to help you do this.